 When we first started homeschool, we decided we would try to learn the names of the birds that frequent our backyard.

 Reading the analog clock is a necessary life skill, but not necessarily the easiest one to learn.
 The concepts needed to tell time can be complex for little ones, involving things like counting, skip counting, fractions, and more.
+Today I’m sharing a printable telling time learning folder.
 Read More

 We are on our last rainy stretch before our summer sun comes to stay.
 The kids have been a little restless indoors, so I came up with this set of Indoor Scavenger Hunts.